acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 ---------------------

 When selecting a team, duplicate characters are allowed, but to an extent.
-Every team is allowed to have a *maximum of two (2)* characters with the same ClassType.
+Every team is allowed to have a *maximum of two* characters with the same ClassType.
 The following will provide examples of valid team selections with characters of duplicate CharacterTypes:

 .. code-block:: python